Edit the two text fields to specify the number of rows and columns you want.

 Primal infeasible right-hand side coefficients are highlighted in fuscia (after the first pivot) as are dual infeasible cost coefficients.
 When all the fuscia cells are gone, you have an optimal dictionary.

-This applet features an artificial objective row and an artificial right-hand side column, which can be used to guide pivot choices for either a primal or a dual phase one process.
+This applet features an artificial objective row and/or an artificial right-hand side column (depending on the method selected), which can be used to guide pivot choices for either a primal or a dual phase one process.
 When generating a random problem, the coefficients in the artificial row are set to -1.
 Hence, this row represents a dual feasible objective function.
 Similarly, the artificial column is initialized to +1 and therefore represents a primal feasible objective.
 When pivoting, any infeasibilities that occur in these artificial row/columns are highlighted in yellow.

-Click here for hints on how to use the applet.
+Click here for further hints on how to use the applet.